 Since my mother and I were letting my grandmother’s old journal from her trip there 30 years prior be our guide, it was our first stop from my home base in Berlin.

-Immediately upon arrival we headed to the tourism center outside of the train station and I have mixed feelings as to how helpful it really was, but at least we got a free map.
-Thanks to a mixture of suggestions from them, what I found online, and granny’s journal entries (which mainly talked about the food.
+Immediately upon arrival we headed to the tourism center outside of the train station, and even now I still have mixed feelings as to how helpful it really was, but at least we got a free map.
+Thanks to a mixture of suggestions from them, what I found online, and Granny’s journal entries (which mainly talked about the food.
 She was as obsessed as I am, it seems), our two days there ended up being unexpectedly delightful.
 Here’s exactly what we did (and what you can do, too):

-Heidelberg isn’t a particularly large, or small, town with a population of just under 150,000.
+Heidelberg isn’t a particularly large, or small, town with a population of just above 160,000.
 It reminded me in some ways of my university town (Santa Barbara) with a similar-sized population and beautiful nature so close by.
-One could easily forget once ensconced in the forest that any kind of civilization exists nearby.
+One could easily forget, once ensconced in the forest, that any kind of civilization exists nearby.

 The trail is so-named after the great minds from the nearby university who would walk these trails to discuss theories and belief systems over the years.
 Though Heidelberg is far from the size of a big and bustling city, I can still appreciate how important this forest was and still is to the intellectuals who have roamed through it, seeking clarity.